tonytvo/blog-generator/content/blog/getting-things-done-summary/index.md

   - Horizon 2: Areas of focus and accountability
   - Horizon 1: Current projects
   - Ground: Current actions
-- It's recommended that you start at the Ground, get your action lists complete, and then work your way up.
+- It's recommended that you start at the Ground, complete your action lists, and work your way up.

 # Getting Projects Under Control